RiccoSoares/py-risk/coevolution/README.md

 # Coevolution
-Module to perform coevolution of populations
+Module to perform coevolution of two populations of moves

 ## Run unit tests:
 at root (py-risk):